-Ben Chislett first taught English and Spanish in Spain, Mexico, and subsequently at various universities in Berlin.
-After discovering image making as an equally rich form of expression, he started teaching photography at the LagosPhoto Summer School organised by Eva Maria Ocherbauer in Nigeria.
-Since 2014 he has been a lecturer of Photographic Technique and Practical Photography for the International Course at Neue Schule für Fotografie.
-Developing a pragmatic approach to practical photography plays a central role in his teaching, whereby students are challenged to produce goal-oriented projects, and carry them out efficiently and effectively.
+Since 2014 he has been a lecturer of Photographic Techniques and Practical Photography at Neue Schule für Fotografie.
+Developing a pragmatic approach to photography plays a central role in his teaching, whereby students are challenged to produce goal-oriented projects, and where open feedback should be expected, digested and incorporated.